HazenBabcock/opensdraw/docs/source/example.rst

 .. note::

-   The complete code for this example is in the examples folder (dumper-truck.lcad).
+   The complete code is in the examples folder (dumper-truck.lcad).